Trail Blazers vs. Rockets Prediction: Preview, Injury Report, Advantages, X-Factors - Fadeaway World

 X-Factors

+Toumani Camara is the Trail Blazers’ “glue” guy who has to play like a starter-star.
+He’s at 12.8 points, 5.2 rebounds, and 2.8 assists, and his job is simple tonight: defend up a position, hit enough threes to punish help, and make Durant work for everything.
+If Camara’s shot is falling, the Trail Blazers can keep the floor spaced for Avdija’s drives.

-Donovan Clingan has to be a wall.
-He’s at 11.2 points, 10.8 rebounds, and 1.4 blocks, and the Trail Blazers need him to erase mistakes when the perimeter gets beat.
-If he controls the glass and stays vertical, it keeps the Rockets out of rhythm.
+Donovan Clingan is the blunt instrument.
+He’s at 11.2 points, 10.7 rebounds, and 1.4 blocks, and the Trail Blazers need him to end possessions.
+If he gives up second-chance points, the game starts leaning Rockets fast, because that’s where the Rockets love to break you.

-Toumani Camara is the tone-setter wing in this matchup.
-He’s giving the Trail Blazers 12.8 points, 5.2 rebounds, and 2.8 assists, and he’s going to draw a lot of the “make life annoying” work on the perimeter.
-If he can defend without fouling and still knock down enough open looks, the Trail Blazers can keep their spacing alive.

-Caleb Love is the swing shot-maker.
-He’s at 10.1 points with 2.2 assists in about 20 minutes, and if he pops for a quick 10-12 off the bench, it changes the whole feel of the second and fourth quarters.
+Caleb Love is the “random heater” threat that changes the script.
+He’s putting up 10.1 points, 2.6 rebounds, and 2.3 assists, and if he hits a couple early threes, the Rockets can’t overload on Avdija as aggressively.
+The Trail Blazers don’t need him to be perfect; they just need his minutes to be loud.

+For the Rockets, Jabari Smith Jr. is the swing forward.
+He’s at 15.2 points, 6.8 rebounds, and 2.0 assists, and his spacing matters a ton if the Trail Blazers pack the paint to slow Durant.
+If Jabari hits, the Rockets’ offense looks simple and unstoppable.

 Prediction